DOI-USGS/asc-public-docs/docs/concepts/camera-geometry-and-projections/proj-projections.md

     If you are unfamiliar with map projection and concepts surrounding them, please checkout [Learning About Map Projections](learning-about-map-projections.md).

-This page is dedicated to using [PROJ](https://proj.org/en/stable/) in ISIS and how the two differ when paramatizing for projections.
+This page is dedicated to using [PROJ](https://proj.org/en/stable/) in ISIS and how the two differ when parameterizing for projections.
 If you are unfamiliar with projecting images in __ISIS__ please read [Map Projecting Images](../../how-to-guides/image-processing/map-projecting-images.md) before continuing.

 ## Using PROJ in ISIS